How does Tripp Lite 750VA UPS Perform?

 Once the battery was completely drained, I plugged it back into the P3 International P4400 Kill A Watt meter and got a consistent wattage reading of 75 watts for the next 3 hours as the SMART 750 USB struggled to recharge the lead-acid battery inside.
 After a total of eight hours, the battery charge level had risen back to 95% of capacity and the Tripp Lite UPS was ready for use again.

 It should be noted that I tried running the HP ProLiant DL165 G7 Opteron 6172 server on this product but the moment I disconnected the power from the wall, the server proved to be too much load for the inverter and battery inside the Tripp Lite SMART750USB UPS.
 As a result, the server shut off immediately.

 Even though I trust Tripp Lite products to offer me reliable service for years to come, I still submitted my warranty registration for this UPS.
 Right now, if you submit your registration online, you will be entered into a drawing for a chance to win a Tripp Lite ISOBAR6ULTRA.

-The Tripp Lite Smart750USB impressed me with all of its features like automatic voltage regulation, Ethernet surge protection and USB communications.
+The Tripp Lite Smart750USB impressed me with all of its features like automatic voltage regulation, Ethernet surge protection, and USB communications.
 The PowerAlert UPS monitoring and USB connectivity allow me to safely turn off my computer before losing any critical data.
 I now have several monitors plugged into this battery backup so that I can keep running even when the power goes out.
 The fast recovery time, just 8 hours, shows that Tripp Lite has built a solid product that will serve my needs for years to come.
-I only gave this product 4 stars because of interface software that comes with it.
-I believe the reason it was unreliable is because it was JAVA based.
+I only gave this product 4 stars because of the interface software that comes with it.
+I believe the reason it was unreliable is that it was JAVA based.